-In order to move forward and be successful, here are some of the of growth have been identified for this project:
+In order to move forward and be successful, here are some of the of growth areas that have been identified for this program:

 A necessary component for the success of this project is clinical translation.
 Without the help of involved/collaborative clinicians here at UNMC we cannot bring our current research into the clinic.
 By taking a collaborative, interdisciplinary group approach we have identified critical problems in different organs or diseases and work out ways to solve them.
 We hope to help grow the field of Regenerative Medicine at UNMC, but also give both junior and senior faculty the chance to participate in research and therapy development.
 By focusing on adult and embryonic stem cell research and utilizing UNMC’s new Biologics Production Facility, we hope to develop new treatments that move quickly into clinical trials.

 The last few months have seen the introduction of five new regenerative medicine initiatives, which are being given seed funding from the program.
 These extend the reach of the Regenerative Medicine Program, fostering new innovative projects.
 These initiatives bring together researchers and clinicians from UNMC and the engineering program at UNL to collaborate and develop novel research areas.